tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

 	}
 }
 ```
 The PageFactory object is responsible for wiring our page objects to the actual page displayed in the browser.
 It attempts to match each IWebElement in the class to an element in the web page.
-By default, if you do not decorate the field with the FindsBy decorator then it will search for an element who&#8217;s ID matches the variable name.
+By default, if you do not decorate the field with the FindsBy decorator then it will search for an element who's ID matches the variable name.
 I prefer to explicitly specify the find criteria, though, as this lets me name my variables consistently and limits the impact of an HTML change to a single decorator instead of causing a property name change.

 ```csharp
 [TestMethod]